20squares/credible-commitments/credible-commitments/README.md

 - `Payoffs.hs` defines the payoff functions, both for players and **Coordinator**.
 -  `Types.hs` defines the types of many of the things we use in our model, such as AMM state, payoff types etc.

-The other branch, called `private-information`, is just built on top of the `main` branch.
-It implements a variation of [The AMM game](#the-amm-game) game case that is suitably modified to accomodate for players having private information.
+The second branch, called `private-information`, is just built on top of the `main` branch.
+It implements a variation of [The AMM game](#the-amm-game) game case that is suitably modified to accomodate for players having private information, see [The AMM game with private information](#the-amm-game-with-private-information).
 File structure is unchanged.

+The third branch, called `alice-strategic-extortion` is again built on top of `main` and considers a more involved version of [Prisoner's dilemma with extortion](#prisoners-dilemma-with-extortion), where the payoff matrix is made exogenous and Alice can strategically set the extortion value, see [Prisoner's dilemma with customizable extortion](#prisoners-dilemma-with-customizable-extortion).

 # Analytics